hamaluik/blog.hamaluik.ca/posts/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 \vec{x} = a + b \hat{i}
 ```

-Where `a` represents the *real* part of the vector and `b` represents the *imaginary* part.
+Where $a$ represents the _real_ part of the vector and $b$ represents the _imaginary_ part.

 ### Rotating with Complex Numbers

-When rotating a vector in Cartesian coordinates, you can represent the rotation as a combination of `cos` and `sin` transforms in the two dimensions:
+When rotating a vector in Cartesian coordinates, you can represent the rotation as a combination of $\cos$ and $\sin$ transforms in the two dimensions:

 ```katex
 R(\theta) = \cos(\theta)\hat{x} + \sin(\theta)\hat{y}
 ```

-Similarly, rotations in the complex plane can be represented as the combinations of `cos` and `sin` transforms in the two complex dimensions:
+Similarly, rotations in the complex plane can be represented as the combinations of $\cos$ and $\sin$ transforms in the two complex dimensions:

 ```katex
 R(\theta) = \cos\left(\theta\right) + \hat{i}\sin\left(\theta\right)